psu-arts-arch-3/art-203/lesson-2/design-summary-template.md

 Use this template to write your design summary.
 We will use this format for additional assignments throughout the course.
+Save your Design Summary as a .docx or .pdf file.

 **Summary for: **Lesson 2 Assignment